uchicago-gw/lectures-fall2018/README.md

 # lectures-fall2018

+**Please fill out [this short survey](https://goo.gl/forms/deUMrr7leHhrq0eo1)!**

-A repository hosting materials for a lecture series aimed at undergraduates offered at the University of Chicago during the Fall quarter in 2018.
+This repository hosts materials for a lecture series aimed at undergraduates offered at the University of Chicago during the Fall quarter in 2018.
 The modules contained herein are meant to aid students through a series of lectures describing technical computing techniques often used in gravitational wave analyses.

-**Please fill out [this short survey](https://goo.gl/forms/deUMrr7leHhrq0eo1)!**

 ## lecture notes

-Some lecture notes can be found within this repostitory.
+Some lecture notes can be found within [this repostitory](https://github.com/uchicago-gw/lectures-fall2018/tree/master/lecture_notes).
 Others can be found in [Google Drive](https://drive.google.com/drive/folders/1xwmOKxjHyTkvSpeAOS_-NaUv-15uKVEA).

 ## syllabus and futher reading

   * Oct 17: Introduction
     * Lecturer: [Zoheyr Doctor](zdoctor@uchicago.edu)
     * lecture notes: ...
     * further reading